mistadave/docker-mosquitto-auth-plugin/README.md

 ```

 **Docker Container**

-the name "mongo" stands for the container name, which may be different.
+The name "mongo" stands for the container name, which may be different.

 ```bash
 docker exec -it mongo bash